SiriDB/siridb-connector/README.md

 - `IndexError`:
 *Raised when the database does not exist (anymore).*
 - `InsertError` (can only be raised when using the `.insert()` method):
- *Make sure the data is correct because this only happens when SiriDB could not process the request.
-It is likely to fail again on a retry.*
+ *Make sure the data is correct because this only happens when SiriDB could not process the request.*
 - `OverflowError` (can only be raised when using the `.insert()` method):
  *Raised when integer values cannot not be packed due to an overflow error (integer values should be signed and not more than 63 bits).*
 - `PoolError`:
  *SiriDB has no online server for at least one required pool.
 Try again later after some reasonable delay.*
 - `QueryError` (can only be raised when using the `.query()` method):
  *Make sure the query is correct because this only happens when SiriDB could not process the query.
-It is likely to fail again.
-Documentation about the query language can be found [here](http://siridb.net/docs/#help_select).*
+Consult the [documentation](http://siridb.net/docs/#help_select) about the query language can be found.*
 - `RuntimeError`:
  *Raised when a general error message is received.
 This should no happen unless a new bug is discovered.*
 - `ServerError`:
  *Raised when a server could not perform the request, you could try another server if one is available.
-Consult the documentation [here](http://siridb.net/docs/#help_list_servers) how to get additional status information about the servers.*
+Consult the [documentation](http://siridb.net/docs/#help_list_servers) how to get additional status information about the servers.*
 - `TimeoutError`:
  *Raised when a process lasts longer than the `timeout` period*
 - `TypeError`:
  *Raised when an unknown package is received (might be caused by running a different SiriDB version).*
 - `UserAuthError`:
  *The user as no rights to perform the insert or query.
-Consult the documentation about [access](http://siridb.net/docs/#help_access) to change the access rights.*
+Consult the [documentation](http://siridb.net/docs/#help_access target="_blank) how to change the access rights.*

-'''## Version info'''
+## Version info